DataDog/integrations-core/argocd/README.md

 ### Configuration

+Argo CD exposes Prometheus-formatted metrics on three of their components:
+   - Application Controller
+   - API Server
+   - Repo Server
-Argo CD exposes Prometheus-formatted metrics on three of their components: Application Controller, API Server and Repo Server.
-The exposed metrics can be readily collected by the Agent using this integration.
-Follow the instructions below to configure the collection of any and or all of the components.
+The Datadog Agent can collect the exposed metrics using this integration.
+Follow the instructions below to configure data collection from any or all of the components.

 **Note**: This check uses [OpenMetrics][11] for metric collection, which requires Python 3.

 #### Containerized
 ##### Metric collection

-Ensure that the Prometheus formatted metrics are exposed in your Argo CD cluster.
-This should be enabled by default if using Argo CD's [default manifests][10].
-To gather all metrics, each of the three aforementioned components will need to be annotated for the agent to collect metrics.
-For more information about annotations, see the [Autodiscovery Integration Templates and for guidance][13].
+Ensure that the Prometheus-formatted metrics are exposed in your Argo CD cluster.
+This is enabled by default if using Argo CD's [default manifests][10].
+For the Agent to gather all metrics, each of the three aforementioned components needs to be annotated.
+For more information about annotations, see the [Autodiscovery Integration Templates][13] for guidance.
 Example configurations:

 Application Controller:
 ```yaml